-(ii) The amounts due from related parties are detailed in note 22.
+(ii) The amounts due from related party and parent company are detailed in note 21.
 These amounts are unsecured, non-interest bearing and with no fixed date for repayment.

 15. CASH AND CASH EQUIVALENTS

 Cash and cash equivalents included in the statement of cash flows comprise the following statement of financial position amount: